NorthernTrust-Hackathon-Team3/ECommerce_Orchestrator/README.md

 # Order & Payment Audit System

-A React-based web application to verify order IDs and check payment audit status in real time.
+A React-based web application that allows users to verify order IDs and track payment audit status in real time.
+Designed to improve transparency and quickly detect failed or pending transactions.

 ## Run Locally